princessfatrogue/ASCII-Aquarium-CYD2USB/README.md

 <p>
-  Full credit to POWER-PILL, I just only own this crap instead of a Normal One
+  Full credit to POWER-PILL, I just only own this crap instead of a Normal One.
+Credit to u/Expensive_Ad8257 on reddit for the user_setup.h I woulda been lost without you sir
 </p>

 ## Meet the ASCII Aquarium ><(((°>
 <table>
   <tr>